Overview

 Bugs & Mosquitoes

 Bugs and mosquitoes vary depending on location and time of year.
 It’s a good idea to come prepared with insect repellent.
-Long sleeved shirts and pants may be desirable at times.
-Scorpions are present on some beaches along the river, so your attention to where you step, sit and set-up a tent is necessary.
+Malaria is in this region, so precautions are advised.
+Long-sleeved shirts and pants may be desirable at times.
+Scorpions are present on some beaches along the river, so your attention to where you step, sit, and set up a tent is necessary.

 Packing List